kozleo/kozleo.github.io/_posts/2021-6-06-Projects.md

 Abstract: Working memory has long been thought to arise from sustained spiking/attractor dynamics.
 However, recent work has suggested that short-term synaptic plasticity (STSP) may help maintain attractor states over gaps in time with little or no spiking.
 To determine if STSP endows additional functional advantages, we trained artificial recurrent neural networks (RNNs) with and without STSP to perform an object working memory task.
 We found that RNNs with and without STSP were both able to maintain memories over distractors presented in the middle of the memory delay.
 However, RNNs with STSP showed activity that was similar to that seen in the cortex of monkeys performing the same task.
 By contrast, RNNs without STSP showed activity that was less brain-like.
 Further, RNNs with STSP were more robust to noise and network degradation than RNNs without STSP.
 These results show that STSP can not only help maintain working memories, it also makes neural networks more robust.

-# Achieving Stable Dynamics in Neural Circuits (2020)
+# Achieving Stable Dynamics in Neural Circuits (PLOS Comp Bio 2020)

 Authors: Leo Kozachkov, Mikael Lundqvist, Jean-Jacques Slotine, Earl K. Miller